carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 .. option:: -verbose

   Enable verbose output.
-In particular, this flag enables a number of extra statistics and performance counters for the dispatch logic, the reorder buffer, the retire control unit and the register file.
+In particular, this flag enables a number of extra statistics and performance counters for the retire control unit.

 .. option:: -timeline